VarunDT/tswd-portfolio/final-project-part-two.md

 ### Growth Over Time (Revenue and Audience)
 - Present data and future predictions on the explosive revenue growth of e-sports, including sponsorships, advertising, and event earnings.
 - Analyze audience size and engagement trends, focusing on global viewership and participation.
-(Can try to draw comparisions to the sports industry.)
+(Can try to draw comparisons to the sports industry.)

 ### Audience Demographics
 - Examine who engages with e-sports, with breakdowns by age, gender, and geography.